keygen-sh/keygen-portal/SPEC.md

 - **End-users**:
-  - View their license details, such as when the license will expire or renew, and download the latest version of the product.
+  - View their license details, such as when the license will expire or renew, and view their entitlements.
   - Manage activations when upgrading hardware (e.g., deactivating a license on an old machine and activating it on a new one).
+  - Download the latest version of the licensed application, or simply review available upgrades or downgrades.

 ## Key features